JEP draft: Integrity by Default

 Summary

-Java developers expect that their code and data is protected against use that is unwanted or unwise.
-However, the Java Platform contains unsafe APIs that can undermine this expectation, damaging the correctness, security, and performance of applications.
-As Java continues to move forward, it is appropriate to restrict unsafe APIs so that libraries cannot use them unless the application as a whole allows it.
+Developers expect that their code and data is protected against use that is unwanted or unwise.
+The Java Platform, however, contains unsafe APIs that can undermine this expectation, thereby damaging the correctness, maintainability, scalability, security, and performance of applications.
+Going forward, we will restrict the unsafe APIs so that, by default, libraries, frameworks, and tools cannot use them.
+Application authors will have the ability to override this default.

 What is integrity?